mridul037/mridul037/README.md

 **Quote of the hour:**

-The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Seymour Cray
+~ Grady Booch
 <pre>

 </pre>